ibm-cloud-docs/discovery-data/projects.md

 A project is a convenient way to build and manage your {{site.data.keyword.discovery-data_long}} application.
 You can assign a **Project type** (`Document Retrieval`, `Conversational Search`, `Content Mining`, or `Custom`) and add data quickly by creating a collection, or reusing an existing one.
 After you have configured your project with enrichments and other improvement tools, you can choose which components you'd like to deploy.
 {: shortdesc}

 A sample project is available for you to explore and experiment with.
-For details, see the [Getting started with {{site.data.keyword.discovery-data_short}} tutorial](/docs/services/discovery-data?topic=discovery-data-getting-started#getting-started).
+For details, see the [Getting started with {{site.data.keyword.discovery-data_short}} tutorial](/docs/services/discovery-data?topic=discovery-data-getting-started).

 To create a project:

 1. Open the **Projects** page by selecting the **Projects** icon on the navigation panel.
 1. Select **New project**.
 Name your project and choose a **Project type**: `Document Retrieval`, `Conversational Search`, `Content Mining`, or `Custom`.
 1. Click **Next**.
-1. Choose and configure a data source (see [Creating and managing collections](/docs/services/discovery-data?topic=discovery-data-collections#collections)), or you can reuse an existing collection by selecting **Reuse data from an existing collection**.
+1. Choose and configure a data source (see [Creating and managing collections](/docs/services/discovery-data?topic=discovery-data-collections)), or you can reuse an existing collection by selecting **Reuse data from an existing collection**.

 To keep track of collection sharing and clean up unused collections, select **Collection usage and sharing** on the **Projects** page.
 For more information see [Collection usage and sharing](/docs/services/discovery-data?topic=discovery-data-projects#collection-usage).

 To view all the collections in your project, or add a new collection, select the **Manage collections** icon on the navigation panel.
-For more information, see [Creating and managing collections]()
+For more information, see [Creating and managing collections](/docs/services/discovery-data?topic=discovery-data-collections).

 A **Document Retrieval**, **Conversational Search**, or **Custom** project type can contain a maximum of `5` collections.
 If the project type is **Content Miner**, the project can contain only `1` collection.
 {: important}